mkirchler/transferGWAS/README.md

 ## Getting started

 This repository requires bash and was written and tested on Ubuntu 18.04.4 LTS.
-However, all code should also work under Windows (might potentially need some adjustments for the very few small bash-scripts).

 Start by cloning this repo:
 ```bash
 git clone https://github.com/mkirchler/transferGWAS.git
 ```

-You can download pretrained models via
+You can download pretrained models and BOLT-LMM via
 ```bash
 ./download_models.sh
 ```
-This includes the CNN pretrained on the EyePACS dataset to predict Diabetic Retinopathy and the StyleGAN2 on retinal fundus images for the simulation study (the ImageNet-pretrained network is included in the pytorch library).
+This includes the CNN pretrained on the EyePACS dataset to predict Diabetic Retinopathy and the StyleGAN2 on retinal fundus images for the simulation study (the ImageNet-pretrained network is included in the pytorch library), as well as BOLT-LMM version 2.3.4.

 ### Python

 All parts require python 3.6+, and all deep learning parts are built in `pytorch`.
 We recommend using some up-to-date version of anaconda and then creating a new environment from the `environment.yml`:
 ```bash